 Cincinnati Children’s is one of the world’s top vaccine research centers in the country.

 TRUE.
 In 1927, businessman James N. Gamble of Cincinnati-based Procter & Gamble Co. made a transformational donation to launch what is now called the Gamble Center for Vaccine Research at Cincinnati Children’s.
 It includes a Vaccine and Treatment Evaluation Unit funded by the National Institutes of Health.
-Currently, Cincinnati Children’s is helping conduct clinical trials for the Pfizer COVID-19 vaccine in kids ages 12-15, 16-17, and adults, as well as the AstraZeneca COVID-19 vaccine candidate in adults.
+Cincinnati Children’s has helped conduct clinical trials for the Pfizer COVID-19 vaccine in kids ages 5-11, 12-15, 16-17, and adults, as well as the AstraZeneca COVID-19 vaccine candidate in adults.

 COVID vaccines can alter the DNA of people who receive the vaccine.